TechTalk.

-Washing machines are essential in any household – we rely on them constantly.
+Washing machines are essential in any household – we rely on them constantly to keep our laundry mountains under control.
 And if you’ve ever used powder or liquid detergent, you’ll know about the detergent drawer.
 But do you actually know what each of the three compartments is for?
 And are you confident you’re using them correctly?

 It might seem obvious, but it turns out it’s not always so clear, and many of us might be getting it wrong!
 That could mean people are putting detergent in the wrong section, potentially leading to residue build-up or less-than-clean laundry.